NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/hyperspectral_functions/intro_hyperspectral_functions.md

 urlTitle: refl-functions-py
 ---

-In this tutorial, you will learn how to efficiently read in hdf5 data and metadata, plot a single band and rgb band combinations of a reflectance data tile using Python functions created for working with and visualizing NEON AOP hyperspectral data.
+In this tutorial, you will learn how to efficiently read in hdf5 data and metadata, plot a single band and Red-Green-Blue (RGB) band combinations of a reflectance data tile using Python functions created for working with and visualizing NEON AOP hyperspectral data.

 This tutorial uses the Level 3 <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">Spectrometer orthorectified surface directional reflectance - mosaic</a>.

 <div id="ds-ojectives" markdown="1">

 ### Objectives
 After completing this tutorial, you will be able to: